coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 See how every post has a comment section that anyone can just make a comment on.
 Now, let's disable all the comments by using a plugin.

-*Task:* Download `Disable Comments` plugin: https://wordpress.org/plugins/disable-comments/ to disable comments on all Posts *Result*: The comment section is no longer there at the bottom of any Post
+* **Task:** Download `Disable Comments` plugin: https://wordpress.org/plugins/disable-comments/ to disable comments on all Posts.

+* **Result:** The comment section is no longer there at the bottom of any Post

 <img src="https://i.imgur.com/Cfv8eXM.png" alt="post with no comment">